nicolay-r/blog/_posts/2022-08-19-arekit-collection-bind.md

 29 30 NegativeTo
 ```

+Thank you for reading and completing so!

 Finally we have a `BratNews` instance which contains information about mentioned named entities
 and relations.
 In next posts we provide details on cases when this type of news might be utilized,
 for such cases as
  * text parsing,
  * data sampling, and so on.

-Thank you for reading this post!